Why Kingdom Differences?

 We desire to cultivate an environment that maintains a deep commitment to the promotion of Kingdom diversity, striving to reflect God’s love, and welcoming all image bearers of the most high God into our Christ-centered community.

-Kingdom Diversity, God's Plan:
+Kingdom Differences, God's Plan:

 Evidence abounds of God’s of desire for all people to know Him and have a relationship with Him.
 The Word of God tells that story from beginning to end.